Shakti Mudra

 Time Interval

-This mudra also practices in a standing, sitting or lying down on a bed whenever.
-You can chant a mantra or switch words silently.
-No particular time duration for this mudra.
-Of course, All mudra is very effective when you do the mudras between 4-6 AM.
-To an excellent, the best and efficient results, make sure you practice regularly for two months.
+This posture can be practiced anytime while standing, sitting or even lying on the bed.
+You can chant a mantra or change the words silently.
+There is no specific time period for this posture.
+Of course, all the mudras are very effective when you do them between 4-6 am in the morning.
+For excellent, best and efficient results, make sure you practice regularly for two months.

 Side Effects